 *It is however, entirely your decision if you want to conduct any tests.

-**Laboratory prices are provided during consultations.
+***Laboratory costs can only be provided during consultations.